- Location: Maryland

 This is the Mount Everest of the process.
 You can even look at it as "finals week"―the last step toward earning a motorcycle license and riding off into the Maryland sunset.
 It involves exams, and you need to ace each one to move to the next one.
 It's a bit like a game show, minus the chance to win a million dollars.

-- Vision test: Both eyes must be at a minimum of 20/40 with a range of vision at 140 degrees.
+- Vision test.
 If you already wear contacts or eyeglasses you will be issued (if you pass the other tests) a restricted license.
 It will necessitate that you always operate a vehicle using the corrective lenses.

 - Road sign and marker identification test: This is where you show that you know the difference between a yield sign and a stop sign, and prove that you have an understanding of things like the double yellow line.
 If you say it leads to Oz, then you most likely will not move on to the penultimate exam: the written test.

-While the safety course is voluntary for riders over 18, every motorcyclist should be concerned about safety on the road and, most importantly, being seen.
-Check out the MVA's informative brochure, Increasing Motorcycle Awareness.
+While the safety course is voluntary for riders over 18 years old, every motorcyclist should be concerned about safety on the road and, most importantly, being seen.